dakom/fluture-loaders/README.md

 ## Image

-`ImageLoader :: {url: string, crossOrigin: Maybe string} -> Future ErrorEvent HTMLImageElement`
+`ImageLoader :: {url: string, crossOrigin?: string} -> Future ErrorEvent HTMLImageElement`

 Loads an url into an HTMLImageElement.
 If crossOrigin is a Just then it will be set to the value.